tetra-code/cse_y2_notes/Q1/CG/assignments_exams.md

 If we did point.B - point.A, it is going in the direction of point B

-When we calculate the dot product of two vectors, we are calculating their cosO, with O being the angle.
+- When we calculate the dot product of two vectors, we are calculating their cosO multiply by their magnitudes, with O being the angle.
 Lets say we have a normal vector from a surface point and a light vector.
 In order to make sure that the light is only reflected ABOVE the surface and NOT BENEATH the surface:

 ```
     if (glm::dot(normal, lightVector) < 0.0)